AshisPatel/Employee-Tracker-CMS/README.md

   <h2 id="license">License</h2>

-   - Find out more about this project's license(s) at: [https://choosealicense.com/licenses/](https://choosealicense.com/licenses/)
+   MIT - Find out more about this project's license(s) at: [https://choosealicense.com/licenses/](https://choosealicense.com/licenses/)

   <h2 id="contribution">Contribution</h2>
   <p>If you find any bugs, or think of any features that would be nice to add, please send an email to the address in the 'Questions' section.</p>